 2.6.3.
 Compaction Aid.
-Compaction Aid is defined as a chemical warm mix additive that is used to produce an asphalt mixture at a discharge temperature greater than 275°F.
+Compaction aid is defined as a Department-approved chemical warm-mix additive, denoted as "chemical additive" on the MPL, that is used to facilitate mixing and compaction of HMA at a discharge temperature greater than 275°F.

-Compaction Aid is allowed for use on all projects and is required when shown on the plans.
+Compaction aid is allowed for use on all projects.
+Compaction aid is required when shown on the plans or as required in Section 341.4.7.1., "Weather Conditions."